Masters of Business Administration in Accounting

-A graduate with a MBA in Accounting will be able to:
+A graduate with an MBA Accounting Degree will be able to:

 The minimum requirements for a Master of Business Administration in Accounting are:

-- 24 semester hours applicable to the degree must be completed at Amberton University
+- 24 semester hours must be completed at Amberton University

 - A minimum cumulative grade point average (GPA) of 3.00 is required